Shajwan-Namiq/Shajwan-Namiq/README.md

 - 🌱 Currently learning and exploring **Artificial Intelligence and Machine Learning**

-- 👨‍💻 Experienced with modern frontend and full-stack development using **React, Vue, Next.js, Node.js, and Supabase**
+- 👨‍💻 Experienced with modern frontend development using **React, Vue, Next.js, and Supabase**

 - 📫 Reach me at: **shajwannamiqsalh@gmail.com**